 ROSEN, TRUSTED NATIONAL TRIAL COUNSEL, Encourages Iris Energy Ltd. Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action – IREN

-/EIN News/ -- NEW YORK, Jan.
-01, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Iris Energy Ltd. (NASDAQ: IREN): (i) pursuant and/or traceable to the Offering Documents issued in connection with the Company’s 2021 initial public offering (the “IPO” or “Offering”); and/or (ii) between November 17, 2021 and November 1, 2022, both dates inclusive (the “Class Period”), of the important February 6, 2023 lead plaintiff deadline.
+NEW YORK, Jan.
+01, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Iris Energy Ltd. IREN: (i) pursuant and/or traceable to the Offering Documents issued in connection with the Company's 2021 initial public offering (the "IPO" or "Offering"); and/or (ii) between November 17, 2021 and November 1, 2022, both dates inclusive (the "Class Period"), of the important February 6, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Iris Energy securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.